ahmedwakil66/self_authentication_system/readme.md

 - you plan to use [JWT](https://jwt.io/) authentication with [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)
 - you plan to use [MongoDB](https://www.mongodb.com/) with [Mongoose](https://mongoosejs.com/)
-- you will hash user passwords using [bcrypt](https://www.npmjs.com/package/bcrypt)
+- you will hash user passwords using [Bcrypt](https://www.npmjs.com/package/bcrypt)
-- you will use [nodemailer](https://nodemailer.com/) for sending emails
+- you will use [Nodemailer](https://nodemailer.com/) for sending emails
+- you plan to use [Typescript](https://www.typescriptlang.org/)
-- you plan to use [typescript](https://www.typescriptlang.org/)
+- you plan to use [CASL](https://casl.js.org) for access-control
 - you will use [Mocha](https://mochajs.org/) for endpoint testing
 - and the given code structure will do your job